UWC2-APIDOC/to-do-service-au24/docs/api/cjoyce-user.md

 {server_url}/users
 ```

 Contains information about the users of the service.

-To have a task in the service, the user must be added to
-the service first.
-Learn more about the [task resource](task.md).
+Once a user is added, they can create a [task](task.md).

 ## Resource properties